University of Wisconsin–Madison

 Procurement

-Written by Walker Kahn, Maria Manansala, Alina Yazek
+Written by Walker Kahn, Griffin Beronio, Gianmarco Katz

 What's the Problem?

-Unfortunately, local government power to set procurement standards has increasingly been limited by overriding “preemptive” law from the federal governments and especially states.
-Particularly in recent years, with ever more determinedly pro-business legislators dominating state legislature, much of the traditional autonomy of local governments has been constrained in procurement, along with other functions (see the ProGov21 Home Rule Roadmap for more).
-Project Labor Agreements which allow local governments to set safety and compensation standards on municipal projects, have recently become a target: of the 21 states that preempt PLAs, only two had these laws on the books prior to the year 2000, while the remaining 19 have been passed since 2011.
+ProGov21's Home Rule Roadmap for more information).
+Project Labor Agreements (PLAs), which allow local governments to establish safety and compensation standards on municipal projects, have particularly become a target of state government preemption: of the 23 states that preempt PLAs, only two had these laws on the books before the year 2000, while 21 have been passed since 2010.

-Municipalities are already using their procurement policies to move to more high-road development.
-Portland's Sustainable Procurement Policy establishes baseline practices, such as reductions in greenhouse gas emissions, a baseline for all procurement contracts, and promotes suppliers' diversity and ethical business practices.
-The City of Phoenix's Sustainable Purchasing Policy requires full life cycle evaluation of materials and their economic and environmental impacts and mandates that suppliers use green products internally.
-The Progov21 database contains sustainable procurement toolkits, along with many other helpful documents.
+Many municipalities are already using their procurement policies to promote high road development.
+Portland's Sustainable Procurement Policy establishes baselines for wages, safety, and sustainability in all procurement contracts.
+The City of Phoenix's Sustainable Purchasing Policy requires a full life cycle evaluation of materials’ economic and environmental impacts and mandates that suppliers use green products internally.
+For other pragmatic guides, the ProGov21 library contains sustainable procurement toolkits for harnessing the power of procurement.

-In many cases, small local businesses will need help developing their capacity to become viable procurement partners.
-Typically, this is accomplished by local governments partnering with outside agencies.
-Tacoma, Minneapolis, and Houston have all launched initiatives to help small local businesses take advantage of procurement opportunities.
-Tacoma’s Small Business Enterprise program provides a 5% bid discount for bids by prime contractors that meet specifications for using local small businesses as subcontractors (helping those contractors achieve low-bid status).
-The city partners with outside agencies to provide training assisting help small businesses take advantage of the opportunities created by this policy.
-Similarly, Minneapolis procurement policy offers preferences to prime contractors, but requires specific commitments to small business subcontractors at the time that a bid is submitted.
-Houston’s Build Up Houston program offers an intensive 7-month training to prepare sub-contractors in the construction sector to become prime-contractors, emphasizing capacity building and bonding education.
+Local businesses often lack the experience and resources necessary to succeed in the “long, difficult, and expensive” government contracting process.
+Small local businesses often need help developing capacity to become viable procurement partners — but investing in this help can be treated as an investment in community development.
+Tacoma, Minneapolis, and Houston, for example have all launched initiatives to help small local businesses take advantage of procurement opportunities.
+Tacoma’s Small Business Enterprise program provides a 5% discount for bids by prime contractors that use local small businesses as subcontractors, helping those contractors achieve low-bid status.
+The city partners with outside agencies to provide training, helping small businesses take advantage of the opportunities created by this policy.
+Similarly, Minneapolis procurement policy offers preferences to prime contractors but requires specific commitments to small business subcontractors at the time that a bid is submitted.
+Houston’s Build Up Houston program offers an intensive 7-month training program to prepare subcontractors in the construction sector to become prime contractors, emphasizing capacity building and information related to insurance and bonding.

 Taking it to the Next Level

-Local governments can also encourage anchor institutions to create with their own high-road procurement policies.
-Anchor institutions are large institutions or enterprises that are tied in their surrounding communities by their place-based capital investments in meeting some standing community need.
+Local governments should encourage anchor institutions to create their own high road procurement policies.
+Anchor institutions are large institutions or enterprises that are tied to their surrounding communities by place-based capital investments.
 Examples include hospitals, universities, and airports.
-Anchor institutions can commit to following the same procurement strategies detailed in this report.
-Municipal governments and community groups have access to both carrots and sticks they can use to encourage anchor institutions to adopt high road procurement policies: they can incentivize the cooperation through proactive grant making, favorable zoning policies or variances, political pressure and legislative mandates, pressure from coalitions of community organizations and labor groups, and IRS community benefits requirements.
-However, municipal governments and communities must establish strong working relationships with anchor institutions for these policies to be effective.
-See Leveraging Anchor Institutions for Local Job Creation and Wealth Building and other resources on the ProGov21 database for more innovative ideas for partnering with anchor institutions to drive high-quality employment.
+Governments and community groups have both carrots and sticks to incentivize anchor institutions to adopt high road procurement policies: they can incentivize cooperation through proactive grant-making, favorable zoning policies or variances, political pressure and legislative mandates, pressure from coalitions of community organizations and labor groups, and IRS community benefits requirements.
+However, local governments and communities must establish strong working relationships with anchor institutions for these policies to be effective.
+In St. Louis, the community-based entrepreneurial support organization WEPOWER works with anchor institutions to integrate WMBEs into their supplier and procurement networks.
+See Leveraging Anchor Institutions for Local Job Creation and Wealth Building and other resources on the ProGov21 database for more innovative ideas for partnering with anchor institutions to drive high-quality employment, and check out the ProGov21 Anchor Institutions Roadmap for more on partnering with major local employers.

 Helpers, Allies, and Other Useful Organizations